 - Expanding Cement: The main property of this cement is that it expands as it sets and this is the reason it is used for filling the cracks in concrete structures.
 This property is achieved by adding expanding medium like sulpha aluminate and a stabilizing agent to ordinary cement.

 - High Alumina Cement: It is manufactured by calcining a mixture of lime and bauxite.
-It is more resistant to sulphate and acid attack.
-It develops almost full strength within 24 hours of adding water.
+Resistant to sulphate is more and acid attack.
+Develops almost full strength within 24 hours of adding water.
 It is used for under water works.

 - Acid Resistant Cement: It is produced by adding acid resistant aggregated such as quartz, quartzite, sodium silicate or soluble glass.
 The benefit of this cement is that it has good resistance to action of acid and water and this is the reason it is commonly used in the construction of chemical factories.